DarthZhu/darthzhu.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='https://cs.fudan.edu.cn/'>School of Computer Science, Fudan University</a>
+subtitle: <a href='https://cs.ucdavis.edu/'>Computer Science, University of California, Davis</a>

 profile:
   align: right